JonathanHarford/solid-nest-rpc-todo/README.md

 # SolidJS + NestJS + MongoDB Todo App

-A modern full-stack todo application built with SolidJS frontend, NestJS backend, and MongoDB database.
+A full-stack todo application created to familiarize myself with NestJS, SolidJS, tRPC and MongoDB.

 ## Architecture